-Our vision is to create a research and destination spot to showcase the beauty and complexity of the bee society and their direct connection to food, agriculture, floral landscapes, and medicine.
+Our vision is to create research and discovery facilities to showcase the beauty and complexity of the bee society and their direct connection to food, agriculture, floral landscapes, and medicine.

 With your help, bees will survive.
 With your help, bee research and education will thrive for generations to come.
 Through your generosity, the private funds we raise for the Center for Bee Research and Discovery at the University of Minnesota will:

 • Construct a state-of-the-art research facility on St Paul campus

 • Construct a public space at the Landscape Arboretum to showcase a friendly world from a bee’s perspective

 • Endow a faculty chair to attract and retain top faculty in this critical research specialty